Magnetic Polarisability of Octet Baryons via Lattice QCD: Lattice QCD Formalism

 where $\uparrow\uparrow$ indicates spin-field alignment and $\uparrow\downarrow$ indicates spin-field anti-alignment.

-The magnetic polarisability and Landau terms are now isolated as the only remaining field strength dependent terms.
-This process could be mirrored in a lattice QCD calculation, determining the effective energies in the aligned and anti-aligned case, however this neglects the opportunity to cancel the highly correlated QCD fluctuations contained within the correlation functions of different field strengths and spin alignments.
+The magnetic polarizability and Landau terms are now isolated as the only remaining field-strength-dependent terms.
+This process could be mirrored in a lattice QCD calculation, determining the effective energies in the aligned and antialigned case, however this neglects the opportunity to cancel the highly correlated QCD fluctuations contained within the correlation functions of different field strengths and spin alignments.